rism-digital/kapellmeisterbuch/README.md

 node server.js
 ```

-your server will respond locally on port `5000`.
+and your server will respond locally on port `5000`.

 ## Deployment